 Sheila Smith was born and raised in Patterson, Arkansas.
 Her large, vibrant canvases are filled with swirling patterns of circles, rings, and abstract shapes, built up in layers with flowing acrylic paint.

-Sheila joined Project Onward in 2014 and lives in Oak Park.
+Sheila joined Project Onward in 2014 and currently lives in Bronzeville.